zeineby/athenaeum/README.markdown

 Athenaeum -- A Toronto Public Library & Goodreads.com Interface
 ===============================================================

+#Personal addendum

+I've copied this project to try to modify it to work with my local public library.
+Time will tell if I succeed.

+#Original documentation

 I've a heavy user of the [Toronto Public Library](http://tpl.ca/) and recently started using [Goodreads.com](http://goodreads.com/), so I decided to join them together.
 For now I just automatically take my checked out items and add them to some shelves on goodreads.